 In addition to the chocolate creations made by Läderach that you can find in their many shops in 23 Swiss locations including two shops in Vevey, Läderach provides the couverture and markets exquisite artisanal chocolates made by Blaise Poyet, a highly regarded Swiss chocolatier.
 I sampled the Poyet chocolates and loved them all.
 What’s really cool is that Poyet will create a personalized chocolate for anyone based on three of their personal characteristics.
 Wouldn’t that be fun?

 I had the opportunity to create a handcrafted personalized chocolate bar made of Poyet chocolate topped with caramelized nuts in the Läderach kitchen.
 So much fun!
 Läderach offers teambuilding workshops in their chocolate kitchen where small groups can try their hand at becoming chocolatiers!

 One of the most unique location-specific chocolate creations you’ll find at the Läderach shops in Vevey are the chocolate “Charlie’s Shoes.”
-These mirror the creased shoes that Charlie Chaplin was famous for wearing.
-The recipe for the chocolate was made in consultation with the Chaplin family and features the caramel nougat chips that Chaplin loved.
+These mirror the creased shoes that 20th century film star Charlie Chaplin was famous for wearing.
+They’re really cute, and are sold in a movie reel case that make a great souvenir from your visit to Vevey.
+The recipe for the tasty chocolate was made in consultation with the Chaplin family and features the caramel nougat chips that Chaplin loved.

 Charlie Chaplin loved Vevey and lived there from 1952 until his death in 1977.
 There is now a museum in Chaplin’s former home that I hear is very worthwhile.
 Hopefully, I will get there on my next visit to the region.